 A typical depressed calcaneal fracture (Figure 1) is perhaps the most serious common foot injury.
-Depressed (crushed) calcaneal fractures occur when the heel is directly or indirectly loaded with excessive force such as in a fall from a height or a motor vehicle accidents where the heel may be driven into the floorboard.
+Depressed (crushed) calcaneal fractures occur when the heel is directly or indirectly loaded with excessive force, such as in a fall from a height or in a motor vehicle accident where the heel may be driven into the floorboard.
 There are both non-operative and operative treatments available for this injury.
 Operative treatment allows for the bone fragments to be repositioned so that they can heal in an improved position (it does not speed bone healing which usually takes 8-12 weeks).
 However, surgery requires a high degree of skill and experience on the part of the surgeon.
-Surgical complications such as wound breakdown or deep infection are not uncommon and can be extremely serious.
+Surgical complications such as wound breakdown or deep infection are not uncommon, and can be extremely serious.
 Complications are higher in patients who are smokers, diabetics, have vascular disease, or who have excessive swelling.
-The long-term prognosis is somewhat guarded with both operative treatment and non-operative treatment with some hindfoot stiffness and pain being common.
+The long-term prognosis is somewhat guarded with both operative treatment and non-operative treatment, with some hindfoot stiffness and pain being common.

 Figure 1A: X-ray of foot showing a normal calcaneus from the side

 Figure 1B: X-ray of a depressed calcaneus fracture